parmsam/dir2json/README.md

 can be [used with a Shiny
 app](https://parmsam.github.io/dir2json/articles/shiny.html) to allow
 users to upload files, encode them into JSON format, and process or download the resulting JSON file.
-JSON can be used as format for sharing multiple files with LLMs.
+JSON, in this manner, can be used as a format for sharing multiple files with LLMs.

+Note that this JSON representation is it not an alternative to ZIP files, but rather a way to represent the contents of a directory in a structured format that can be easily parsed and manipulated.
+ZIP files are a superior solution for compressing and archiving files, while JSON is a text-based format that is more suitable for data interchange and manipulation.

 ## Features